syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/working-with-data.md

-### Array - cell binding
+### Array - Cell binding

-This data type is a collection of array objects that contain information about the row index, column index, and data value for each cell.
-You can bind the data to heatmap by using the `data` property in the [dataSource](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~DataSource.html) and setting the `adaptorType` property to **Cell**.

 {% if page.publishingplatform == "aspnet-core" %}

+Each cell in an array cell binding data contain information about the row index, column index, and data value, which is a collection of array object.
+To bind the data to the heatmap, you can use the [dataSource](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~DataSource.html) property and set the [adaptorType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapData.html#Syncfusion_EJ2_HeatMap_HeatMapData_AdaptorType) property to **Cell** in the [dataSourceSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_DataSourceSettings).

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}